TLDR Hair ages as the cuticle wears down, especially beyond 1 meter from the root, affecting its strength and shine.

-The study examined very long human hair (over 2.4 m) to understand the natural ageing process of hair keratin fibers using various evaluation methods.
-It focused on hair that had not been exposed to chemical treatments like bleaching or dyeing.
-The findings showed that ageing begins with the abrasion of the cuticle while the cortex remains intact up to about 1 m from the root, maintaining shine, hydrophobicity, and friction characteristics.
-Beyond this point, significant cuticle damage occurs, correlating with a decline in ceramides, 18-Methyl Eicosanoic Acid (18-MEA), and keratin-associated proteins, leading to a decrease in mechanical and optical properties.
-This research provided a detailed 'damage scale' of hair ageing, which could aid in developing targeted hair care products.
+The study examined very long human hair (over 2.4 meters) to understand the natural aging process of hair keratin fibers using various evaluation methods.
+It found that hair aging begins with the progressive abrasion of the cuticle while the cortex remains unchanged up to about 1 meter from the root, maintaining shine, hydrophobicity, and friction characteristics.
+Beyond this point, significant cuticle damage occurs, correlating with a decline in ceramides, 18-Methyl Eicosanoic Acid (18-MEA), and keratin-associated protein content.
+This leads to a noticeable decay in the mechanical and optical properties of the hair.
+The research provided a detailed time-dependent 'damage scale' of human hair, which could aid in developing new hair care products.

 115 citations,